Ansible Role monitoring_plugins

 unset

 String.
-Linux only.
 Which variant of the monitoring plugins should be deployed?
 Possible options:

-• package: Deploy the packages with the checks compiled by pyinstaller.
+• package: Deploy the install package with the compiled checks.
 This does not require Python on the system.

-• python: Deploy the plugins as source code.
+• source: Deploy the plugins as source code.
 This requires Python to be installed.
+Currently for Linux only.

 'package'